-- 4.1 Public consultation relating to conservation areas in Blaby and Leicester has revealed that many property owners and occupiers are unaware of the extent and implications of conservation area coverage.
-Ambiguity about restrictions increases the likelihood of inappropriate development occurring and damages the integrity of the conservation area designations. - 4.2 Given the complexity of legislation relating to heritage designations, such as conservation areas, the two councils will look to work with Braunstone Town Council on producing guidance detailing both the rights and responsibilities of living in such areas for property owners and occupiers.
-As national legislation on restrictions relating to conservation areas is liable to change, the best medium for guidance is on the respective councils' website, which have the capacity to be easily updated. - 4.3 Another potential issue is the turnover in residency and ownership of properties in the conservation areas.
-To ensure that all property owners and occupiers are aware of both the conservation area designation and any significant changes to related planning controls, a 'conservation area guidance leaflet' will be sent to all properties in the conservation areas.
+- 4.1 Public consultation relating to conservation areas in Leicester has revealed that many property owners and occupiers are unaware of the extent and implications of conservation area coverage.
+Ambiguity about restrictions increases the likelihood of inappropriate development occurring and damages the integrity of the conservation area designations. - 4.2 Given the complexity of legislation relating to heritage designations, such as conservation areas, the Council will produce guidance detailing both the rights and responsibilities of living in such areas for property owners and occupiers.
+As national legislation on restrictions relating to conservation areas is liable to change, the best medium for guidance is the Council's website, which has the capacity to be easily updated. - 4.3 Another potential issue is the turnover in residency and ownership of properties in the conservation area.
+To ensure that all property owners and occupiers are aware of both the conservation area designation and any significant changes to related planning controls, a 'conservation area guidance leaflet' will be sent to all properties in the Conservation Area.